 Digital well-being according to tech giants

 Even Google and Apple are already working on making their services and products helpful for their users.
 Google started to focus on digital well-being in 2018 when the company introduced an Android feature that monitors the time users spend on individual apps.
 Google has also come up with a set of digital well-being Experiments tools.
 The goal is clear – these tools should give users feedback on how much time they spend on their devices and help them reduce it.
-Apple’s features are similar, assisting users to, for instance, effectively decrease social media usage on their iPhones.
+Apple’s features are similar, helping users, for instance, effectively decrease social media usage on their iPhones.

 Why should you educate your team about digital hygiene as an IT manager?